Kc2693/BYOB/README.md

 ### Muscle Groups (GET/POST/PATCH/DELETE)

 #### GET `/api/v1/muscle-groups`
   * Retrieves all muscle groups in the database.
+  * If successful, response will give you back an array of objects containing each exercise.

 Example response:
 ```